This post may contain affiliate links. Please read our disclosure policy.

 • Cornstarch: The cornstarch is used to just add a hint of thickness to the sauce.

-How to make Lomo Saltado at home:
+How to make Lomo Saltado at home

 2. Make the sauce: The sauce is as simple as combining a few ingredients in a mason jar and giving it a quick shake to help everything mix.
 All you need is soy sauce, red wine vinegar, oyster sauce, aji Amarillo paste, and cornstarch.

-3. Stir fry and put it all together: Add oil to a cast iron skillet or a cast iron braiser and let it heat all the way through.
+3. Stir fry and put it all together: Add oil to a cast iron skillet or a cast iron braiser.
+Let it heat all the way through.
 When the oil is shimmering, add the beef slices in batches and sear them on both sides.
 Then, remove the beef to a plate and continue browning the remaining beef.
 Add another splash of oil to the pan then salt the onions until they soften a bit before adding the garlic and the tomatoes.
 Continue to saute for 1 minute.
 Then add the beef back into the pan.
 Drizzle everything with the prepared sauce and toss to combine.
 You’d also add the French fries here if you wanted them to soften in the sauce.
 Top with sliced scallions or chopped cilantro if desired.
 Serve warm over rice!

 • Slicing the beef: I suggest making sure to cut the meat across the grain.
 This shortens the length of the muscle fibers and helps make the meat more tender.